tendermint/tendermint/docs/introduction/architecture.md

 The second responsibility is handled by a combination of the PEX and the Address Book.

 	TODO: What is the PEX and the Address Book?

 ## node.go

 node.go is the entrypoint for running a node.
 It sets up reactors, sets up the switch, and registers all the RPC endpoints for a node.

-TODO: Enumerate reactors and (maybe) endpoints.

 ## Types of Nodes
 1. Validator Node: